PLACENTINO ELEMENTARY SCHOOL

 The Student Services Administrator, Mrs. Carol Dicruttalo, works with our entire school population to identify, assess, and, when appropriate, facilitate implementation of support for students at Placentino School who may require specific services to optimize learning opportunities.
 She can be reached at 508-429-0647 extension 1205.

-Our Health Office is home to a full-time nurse, 508-429-0647 x 1206, who is available for routine care and emergency situations during the regular school day.
-Each telephone at Placentino School also connects with the Nurse's "Hot Line" which rings directly to the health office in case of a classroom emergency.
+Our Health Office is staffed a licensed school nurse who can be reached at 508-429-0647 x 1206.
+Our school nurses are available for routine care and emergency situations during the school day.
 Our priority is to provide a safe and healthy learning environment for all of our young students.
-Parents are encouraged to share relevant medical information with our school nurse so that the individual health needs of each student can be met during the school day.
+Parents/guardians are encouraged to share relevant medical information with our school nurse so that the individual health needs of each student can be met during the school day.

 In order to ensure the safest environment possible for all of our students, the following limitations apply to ALL of the classrooms at Placentino: